maritiren/maritiren.github.io/content/posts/threat-modeling.md

 developers for their needs, their pain points, how it can be valuable for them to make this activity stick.

+These are my own thoughts and experiences on setting up a threat modeling activity in an organization.
+Maybe it will come in handy for others :)

 <details>
-<summary>Are you an AppSec personell, or a security architect or anyone that has
+<summary>Are you an AppSec personnel, or a security architect or anyone that has
 been appointed to implement activities to dev teams?
 Open this drop-down and read this ^_^ </summary>

 I want to emphasize one important thing, a misinterpretation I've seen and that I think is _dangerous_ for the important work of making AppSec a more common practice among development.
-If you are a person who is hired to improve application security at a company, you might think that the dev teams aren't delivering secure enough services (or in other words - not good enough services).
-No matter how true that is, do **not** say that when approaching the dev teams.
-Tell them that you see how **skilled** they are and that you are **excited to work with them**, that you will need **their help** to create something that works for them.
+As someone tasked with enhancing application security, it's easy to perceive that development teams may not be delivering sufficiently secure services.
+No matter how true that is, do **not** say that when approaching them!

+{{< alert "coffee" >}}
+Have struggled to get the dev team's trust?
+Maybe it is time to change your approach?
+{{< /alert >}}

+Instead, acknowledge their **skills** and express your enthusiasm for collaboration.
+This fosters a positive environment and encourages open communication.
+Let the teams know that you will need **their help** to create something that works for them.
 Then ask them what they need help with or how they think things could be done differently to improve the process of delivering services with security in mind.
+Recognizing the pressures developers face can foster a collaborative spirit.

 Honestly, just think about it.
 Your expertise is security.
 The development landscape is shifting all the time and new development process methods,